Rephrasing/LanternCommands/README.md

 # LanternCommands
-a powerful framework for Bukkit commands (1.8.8-1.19)
+a powerful command framework for Bukkit commands (1.8.8-1.19)

 # implementation!